MindscapeHQ/mcp-server-raygun/README.md

 ## 📖 About

-The Raygun MCP server enables AI coding assistants to interact with your Raygun Crash Reporting and Real User Monitoring applications, helping you investigate errors, track deployments, analyze performance, and manage your application monitoring workflow—all through natural language conversations.
+The Raygun MCP server enables AI coding assistants to access and analyze your crash reporting and real user monitoring data in Raygun, helping you investigate errors, track deployments, analyze performance, and manage your application monitoring workflow—all through natural language conversations.

 ## 🔗 Resources